-Start at the root—think about what is keeping you from staying neat.
-We have found that it’s often the spot where you are storing clothes.
-If you find yourself constantly wrestling with drawers—they're too shallow or too heavy, they stick, or they're broken—replace the dresser and the task won’t be nearly as taxing.
-The replacement does not have to cost you an arm and a leg—try Ikea.
-We tend to avoid things that are physically difficult and therefore a fully functioning replacement piece will save you time and energy for many years to come.
+Start by thinking about what's keeping you from being neat.
+If it's your bedroom, the cause of clutter and mess is often the spot where you're storing clothes.
+If you find yourself constantly wrestling with drawers—they're too shallow or too heavy, they stick, or they're broken—replace the dresser and being tidy won’t be nearly as taxing.
+A fully functioning replacement piece will save you time and energy for many years to come.

 Choose Uniform Containers

 Using a set of the same containers will instantly neaten up a space and help create a uniform and organized cabinet or pantry.
-RS editors prefer square containers as opposed to round ones so there isn't any wasted space on the shelf when nestled up against each other.
-Don’t worry about having vessels sized exactly to fit the contents, either—it’s more important to have the same ones, even if they are a little tall or wide.
-And, when appropriate, choose clear bins so that the contents can be easily found.
+Opt for square containers as opposed to round ones so there isn't any wasted space on the shelf when nestled up against each other.
+When possible, choose clear bins so that the contents can be easily found.
 If you opt for opaque containers, be sure to label them for the same reason.
 Biggest tip of all: If there’s empty space, leave it.
 “Hybrid” zones are trouble and will only lead to more clutter and require more work down the road.

 To buy: OXO Good Grips 10-Piece POP Container Set, $100, amazon.com